Frequently Asked Questions about FluFest

 Who has to pay for the vaccine?

-Dependents, alumni, credit union staff, community auditors, Carebridge staff, TIAA CREF staff, Vanguard staff, nannies, and eating club managers and workers are welcome to attend FluFest.
-They will be charged $30 for FluMist or $25 for the flu shot.
+Dependents, alumni, credit union staff, community auditors, Carebridge staff, TIAA CREF staff, Vanguard staff, nannies, and eating club managers and workers will have to pay for the vaccine.
+The cost is $36 for FluMist or $25 for the flu shot.
 Payments can be made by cash or check only.

 Do I have to have my parent’s permission if I am less than 18 years old?

 Yes, at FluFest parental consent is required for all persons under the age of 18.
 Please obtain a signature in advance on the consent form for either the flu shot or the FluMist and bring the signed form to FluFest.
 The rest of the form can be completed at FluFest.
-The form can be found here.
+Links to the forms can be found in the box above.

 If I am sick during FluFest, can I still get the vaccine at FluFest?

 If you are taking antibiotics or have a fever you should not receive the vaccine.
 If you are a student, please make an appointment at UHS for the vaccine by calling (609) 258-3141 when you are well.
 If you are an employee, please call Employee Health at UHS at (609) 258-5035.

 If I will be away during FluFest, what do I do?

 If you are a student, please make an appointment at UHS for the vaccine by calling (609) 258-3141.
 If you are an employee, please call Employee Health at UHS at (609) 258-5035.